Bike & Bus

 It is your responsibility to load and unload your bicycle.
 The Bus Operator cannot assist you.
 Bicycles may be loaded or unloaded at any bus stop.
 Upon return to Quincy Station, bicycles left on board will be turned over to the Topeka Police Department.

 Topeka Metro is sharing our guidelines for transporting groceries and having a portable, collapsible shopping cart on the Topeka Metro buses.
-Because safety is our #1 concern, and we want to avoid tripping hazards for our passengers, we have posted the shopping cart guidelines listed below:
+Because transporting people safely is our #1 concern, and we want to avoid tripping hazards for our passengers, we enforce the following guidelines:

-• Items must not take up another seat on the bus, and items cannot block aisles or exits.
+- Items must not take up another seat on the bus, and items must not block aisle, steps, or doorways.

-• Collapsible carts larger than 2’x2′ will not be allowed on the bus.
-Carts cannot block aisles or exits.
+- Collapsible personal shopping carts are allowed if the size is 2’x2′ or smaller.
+Larger carts or wagons will not be permitted on the bus.
+Carts cannot block aisle, steps, or doorways.

-Carts can be purchased from Walmart, Target, Home Depot, and other retail stores as well as online, and range in price from $25 to $60.
+Personal shoping carts can be purchased at many retail stores, as well as online, and range in price from $25 to $60.
+Topeka Metro does not sell carts.

 Example of Collapsible Grocery Cart